Skip to content

 History of Assumption Greek Orthodox Church in Long Beach

-Orthodoxy in Southern California: The Ministry Comes to Long Beach In 1937
+Orthodoxy Comes to Long Beach

 The Assumption Greek Orthodox Church Long Beach history is a powerful story of faith, perseverance, and community.
 From its humble beginnings in the 1930s to becoming a vibrant parish today, the journey reflects generations of Orthodox Christians committed to building a spiritual home centered on worship, education, and fellowship.